Resources for Future Students

 Financial Aid Handbook

-New for the 2020-21 application cycle, this essential resource walks students and their families through a range of financial aid and awards programs that may be available to them—complete with tips, reminders, links to estimators and planners, and case studies.
+Now updated for the 2021-22 application cycle, this essential resource walks students and their families through a range of financial aid and awards programs that may be available to them—complete with tips, reminders, links to estimators and planners, and case studies.

 Transfer Credit Information